Artist’s Statement and Details of Exhibitions, Publications and Commissions

-My work is fully intended to be a synthesis of Art and Science.
 I am an artist, working in three dimensions, and my practice is informed by my knowledge of the sciences.
-Science is my material both in a literal, tangible sense and conceptually.
+Science is my material both in literal and tangible senses and conceptually.
 I create form and structure by applying scientific ideas with aesthetic intent.
 In exploring the potential for beauty in Science, my intention is to stimulate curiosity and have the viewer question their assumptions about reality.

-As a scientist and educator for many years I had, and continue to have, a keen interest in the theory and practice of all the sciences.
+As a scientist and educator for many years I developed a keen interest in the theory and practice of all the sciences.
 I have special interests in quantum behaviour, cosmology and the interplay of chaos and order.
 As a physicist, mathematics was at the core of my understanding of the natural world and I have carried this forward into my art practice.
 Where some may see complexity, I know that complicated forms can be generated from very simple mathematical rules.

 As an artist, and particularly as a sculptor, I have sought to create objects which are simple on one level but with layers of complexity which emerge as a viewer inspects and engages with a piece.
 Knowledge gained by handling and working with materials informs the structure of the final pieces.
 It is a combination of theory and practice.

 My most recent works, in particular ‘Community’ and my largest installation ‘Gathered from the Four Corners of the Earth’, have focussed on the bonds that tie society together or, in some way, exclude certain groups.
 As a person who was disabled by MS at fifty, and had to change career and direction later in life, I identify strongly with others that are excluded.
 Art must be inclusive, but, at the same time, should allow all to display their creativity in whichever way they choose.